kazeburo/check_http2/README.md

   -u, --uri=               URI to request (default: /) -e, --expect=            Comma-delimited list of expected HTTP response status (default: HTTP/1.,HTTP/2.)
-  -s, --string=            String to expect in the content -A, --useragent=         UserAgent to be sent (default: check_http) -a, --authorization=     username:password on sites with basic authentication -S, --ssl                use https
+  -s, --string=            String to expect in the content
+      --base64-string=     Base64 Encoded string to expect the content -A, --useragent=         UserAgent to be sent (default: check_http) -a, --authorization=     username:password on sites with basic authentication -S, --ssl                use https